-There is no question that RTK dominates the GPS surveying applications.
-It is applicable to much of engineering, surveying, air-navigation, mineral exploration, machine control, hydrography, and a myriad of other areas that require centimeter-level accuracy in real-time.
-However, the requirements of setting up a GPS reference station on a known position, the establishment of an radio frequency transmitter and all attendant components before a single measurement can be made are both awkward and expensive.
-This, along with the baseline limitation of short baselines, 10 to 20 kilometers for centimeter level work, has made RTK both more cumbersome and less flexible than most surveyors prefer.
+There is no question that RTK dominates the GPS/GNSS surveying applications.
+It is applicable to much of engineering, surveying, air-navigation, mineral exploration, machine control, hydrography, and a myriad of other areas that require high accuracy in real-time.
+However, the requirements of setting up a GPS/GNSS reference station on a known position, the establishment of an radio frequency transmitter and all attendant components before a single measurement can be made are both awkward and expensive.
+This, along with the baseline limitation of short baselines, 10 to 20 kilometers, usually shorter, has made RTK both more cumbersome and less flexible than most surveyors prefer.

 In an effort to alleviate these difficulties, services have arisen around the world to provide RTCM real-time corrections to surveyors by a different means.
 Real-Time Networks, RTN, have been implemented by both governments and commercial interests.
 The services are sometimes free and sometimes require subscription or the payment of a fee before the surveyor can access the broadcast corrections over a data link via a modem such as a cell phone or some other device.
 Nevertheless, there are definite advantages including the elimination of individual base station preparation and the measurement of longer baselines without rapid degradation of the results.
 These benefits are accomplished by the services gleaning corrections from a whole network of Continuously Operating Reference Stations, CORS, rather than just a single base.
 In this way, quality control is facilitated by the ability to check corrections from one CORS with those generated from another, and should a CORS go off-line or give incorrect values, other CORS in the network can take up the slack with little accuracy loss.